git-college-of-surgery/git-commit-ectomy/docs/ohfk.md

 you need a gifted surgeon.
 The more gifted the surgeon, the more of your repo history you'll be able to retain.

-**Surgery with a Battle Axe:** A minimal-complications method that removes more of your history than you'd probably want (see above note about gifted surgeons).
+Here is a minimal-complications method that removes more of your history than you'd probably want
+(see above note about finding a gifted surgeon).

-The battle axe method is to leapfrog a whole series of complicated splits, merges, rebases, and other tangles, and jump directly to a point in the repo where things are saner and calmer.
-This is done by creating two commits (two repo states) that are exactly identical, and which can be used as the source and destination of a git rebase operation.)
+This method is to leapfrog a whole series of complicated splits, merges, rebases, and other tangles, and jump directly to a point in the repo where things are saner and calmer.
+This is done by creating two commits (two repo states) that are exactly identical, and which can be used as the source and destination of a git rebase operation.

 The battle axe method requires adding one commit to the clusterf--ked branch, which will modify the state